diqidoq/avh/README.md

 ### Install version 2:

-Use the install.sh snippet to let it check if ~/bin folder already exist and to create it if not.
-It will aloso set the right permissions and will copy avh.sh to ~/bin/avh and will make it executable.
-Simply run the following command from terminal in the avh download folder root:
+Use the install.sh snippet to let it check if `~/bin` folder already exist and let it create it if not.
+It will also set the right permissions and will copy `avh.sh` to `~/bin/avh` and will make it executable.
+Simply run the following command from terminal in the **avh download folder root**:

     sh install.sh